IDAES/idaes-pse/docs/property_models/general/pe/smooth_flash.rst

 Introduction
 ------------

 Typically, equilibrium calculations are only used when the user knows the current state is within the two-phase envelope.
 For simulation only studies, the user may know a priori the condition of the stream but when the same set of equations are used for optimization, there is a high probability that the specifications can transcend the phase envelope.
-In these situations, the equilibrium calculations become trivial, thus it is necessary to find a formulation that has non-trivial solutions under at all states.
+In these situations, the equilibrium calculations become trivial, thus it is necessary to find a formulation that has non-trivial solutions at all states.

 To address this, the smooth vapor-liquid equilibrium (VLE) formulation always solves the equilibrium calculations at a condition where a valid two-phase solution exists.
-In situations where only single phase is present, the phase equilibrium is solved at the either bubble or dew point, where the non-existent phase exists but in negligible amounts. in this way, a non-trivial solution is guaranteed but still gives near-zero material in the non-existent phase in the single phase regions.
+In situations where only a single phase is present, the phase equilibrium is solved at the either the bubble or dew point, where the non-existent phase exists but in negligible amounts.
+In this way, a non-trivial solution is guaranteed but still gives near-zero material in the non-existent phase in the single phase regions.

 Formulation
 -----------